ingridalvesz/IA.Data.Science/README.md

     # Aquivo Notebook com toda a análise
 >- 🗎 README.md
     # Arquivo com a descrição do projeto
+>- 🗎 requirements.txt
+    # Arquivo com as bibliotecas impots do projetos
 #
 # 📈 Etapas Realizadas